-This method of editing uses the associated Net Label dialog and the Properties panel mode to modify the properties of a net label object.
+This method of editing uses the Net Label dialog to modify the properties of a net label object.

 Double-clicking on the placed net label object.

-Placing the cursor over the net label object, right-clicking then choosing Properties from the context menu.
+Placing the cursor over the net label object, right-clicking and choosing Properties from the context menu.

 To negate (include a bar over the top of) a net label, use one of the following methods: